dmd-program/dmd-100/topics/character.md

 # Character

-In fictional film or literature, character types are used to enable viewers to empathize with the story.
-A person's character typically refers to the qualities a they possess.
+In fictional film or literature, character types are used to help viewers to empathize with the story.
+A person's character typically refers to the qualities they possess.
 However, a character can also be an animal, object, or abstraction in a story.
 Objects are often represented through anthropomorphism, where human attributes are applied to a non-human.

 **Examples of objects as character:**